davidemms/OrthoFinder/README.md

 `OrthoFinder-2.2.7/orthofinder -f ExampleDataset -S diamond`

 ## What OrthoFinder provides
-A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplcation events and comparative genomic statistics for the set of species being analysed.
+A standard OrthoFinder run produces a set of files describing the orthogroups, orthologs, gene trees, resolve gene trees, the rooted species tree, gene duplication events and comparative genomic statistics for the set of species being analysed.
 These files are located in an intuitive directory structure.

 ### Results Files: Orthogroups Directory
 1. **Orthogroups.tsv** is a tab separated text file.
 Each row contains the genes belonging to a single orthogroup.
 The genes from each orthogroup are organized into columns, one per species.